Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - `BlueprintVariableService` has been removed.
 There are no known cases of extensions using this internal library, so it should have minimal effect.
 - HTML syntax in extension descriptions will now be escaped for consistency across extension admin pages.
 There are no known cases of extensions using HTML in their descriptions, so it should have minimal effect.
 - `-upgrade` no longer accepts the `dev` argument.
 Use the new `remote` argument instead.
+- The `ignoreAlphabetPlaceholders` flag has been removed.
+There have been no known cases of this flag being used, so this should have minimal effect.
+- [Placeholders](?page=documentation/placeholders) have changed (for the better) and need to be updated.
+Extensions with a `alpha` or `indev` target version will still get the placeholders applied like before until the new placeholders are widely adopted.
+You can force legacy placeholder behavior by using the `forceLegacyPlaceholders` [flag](?page=documentation/flags).